A Statistical Model with Qualitative Input: Statistical models with qualitative input

 (\ref{eqn:exconv}) imples (\ref{eqn:thmex}).
 By a similar argument, with $M$ and $Z_i$'s being independent,

 Therefore,

 By (\ref{eqn:varconv}), the last term on the right hand side of the last equation goes to zero as $n$ goes to infinity. (\ref{eqn:thmvar}) then follows. \end{proof}

+In Theorem~\ref{thm:limqual}, Equation (\ref{eqn:thmex}) provides the first insight into the role of the dependence among variables to this model.
+When $\rho$ approaches one, Equation (\ref{eqn:thmex}) states that all expectations shrink towards zero.
+It suggests that the non-negative correlation coefficeint creates a clustering effect on the order statistics of the variables of interest.

-In this model, we estimate the random variable $X$ based on a ranking information by the conditional expectation given the ranking.
+Another role of the dependence among variables, which is crucial for our purpose, is given in Equation (\ref{eqn:thmvar}).
+In this model, we estimate the expectation of each random variable $X_i$ based on a ranking information by its conditional expectation given the ranking.
 Therefore, the conditional variance given the ranking measures the estimation accuracy, and (\ref{eqn:thmvar}) specifies the limiting accuracy of the estimate.
-From (\ref{eqn:thmvar}), when $\rho=0$, the conditional variance given the ranking is zero, implying that the conditional expectation given the ranking is a perfect estimate with no error.
-Also from (\ref{eqn:thmvar}), the limiting accuracy deteriorates when $\rho$ increases, suggesting that the dependence among the variables causes the estimation error to this model.
+From (\ref{eqn:thmvar}), when $\rho=0$, the conditional variance given the ranking is zero in the limit, implying that, in the limit, the conditional expectation given the ranking is a perfect estimate with no error.
+Also from (\ref{eqn:thmvar}), the limiting accuracy deteriorates when $\rho$ increases, suggesting that the dependence among the variables is the major source of the estimation error to this model when the number of variables is large.
 In conclustion, under the standard uniform correlation structure, at small $\rho$ and with $n$ large, the estimate from the conditional expectation given the ranking achieves high accuracy, even though the information that forms the estimate is only of qualitative nature.

 Theorem~\ref{thm:limqual} only specifies the limiting behavior of the estimate of the the inference model with ranking input.
-To study the finite dimensional behavior of this model, a computation method for the conditional expectation given a ranking (\ref{eqn:estimate}) at finite but high $n$ is required.
+To study the finite dimensional behavior of this model, a computation method for the conditional expectation given a ranking (\ref{eqn:estimate}) at finite but large $n$ is required.
 This computation would also enable this model to be deployed in real world applications.
 In the next section, we describe a computational method to perform this task.